 The LIBOR cessation dates (and possibly, this announcement by IBA itself) will be “trigger events” for the LIBOR fallback provisions in credit agreements and swap documents.
 Since March 5, agents in syndicated loan transactions have begun to issue alerts to the borrowers and lenders in their facilities that summarize the trigger events.
 All lenders should determine if and when any notice is required to be sent to borrowers under its LIBOR fallback language as a result of this announcement.

 For assistance with notices or for any questions, please reach out to the authors below or your regular Thompson Coburn contact.
 We will continue to periodically provide our clients with information and updates on LIBOR as the cessation dates approach.

-Ruthanne Hammett and David Rubin are partners in Thompson Coburn’s Commercial Finance and Banking practice area.
+Ruthanne Hammett is a partner in Thompson Coburn’s Commercial Finance and Banking practice area.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).